Baked Brie Pasta

 - Preheat the oven to 350°F.

 - Add the cherry tomatoes, basil, and garlic to a 9 x 13-inch baking dish.
-Toss with olive oil, and then place the Brie in the center of the dish and also drizzle with olive oil.
+Drizzle with olive oil and toss to coat.

-- Bake for 35 minutes or until the brie rind has softened and the cheese is melted.
+- Bake for 35 minutes, or until the tomatoes are softened and the Brie is hot and melted.

-- While the cheese is baking, cook pasta in salted water according to package instructions.
+- Meanwhile, cook the pasta in salted water according to the package instructions.
 Drain and set aside.

 Notes